 KEY WEST LITERARY SEMINAR

 The Key West Literary Seminar welcomes readers and writers to this subtropical island city.
 Our flagship program is the annual Seminar, a four-day readers’ event that explores a unique literary theme each January.
-At the Seminar, readers from all over the world join the best writers of our time for the readings, discussions, lectures, and parties that make up today’s smartest and most high-spirited literary gathering.
+At the Seminar, readers from all over the world join the best writers of our time for the conversations, readings, lectures, and events that make up today’s smartest and most high-spirited literary gathering.
 Our Writers’ Workshop Program also takes place in January but is distinct from the Seminar; here, writers of all levels meet in small groups with esteemed faculty to share their work and explore the craft of writing in a focused and nurturing environment.